BMW UKL platform

 The UKL platform (Untere Klasse, "lower class" in German) is a modular automobile platform developed by German car manufacturer BMW.
 It is a modular architecture to suit a range of front-wheel-drive and all-wheel drive models.
+The first production vehicle to use the UKL platform was the 2014 Mini Hatch.

 The objective of the front-wheel-drive UKL platform is to offer smaller models with a large interior space, with enough room for passengers in the rear seats and large cargo space.
 These objectives are only possible to achieve by mounting transverse three or four-cylinder engines.
 At the time of release, BMW announced that any model under 4.5 m in length and smaller than a 3 Series will make use of the UKL platform.
 According to Ian Robertson, BMW sales and marketing chief, "One of the big advantages of UKL is that we are able to launch a lot of products almost simultaneously because we are doing the engineering at once."

-The platform has two derivatives: the UKL1 and UKL2.
-The first production vehicle to use the UKL platform is the 2014 Mini Hatch.
-Another UKL platform derivative is the FAAR platform which was announced in 2017.
-It is designed with pure ICE, hybrid and electric powertrains in mind.
+The UKL platform was developed into the UKL1 and UKL2 platforms under FAAR umbrella with pure ICE, hybrid and electric powertrains in mind.